tdepuyt/maritimechartservice-sample-viewer/README.md

 When you add the Maritime Display Parameters widget to your application you can now query against all available parameters and select all or just the ones you want to deploy.

+## * The Maritime Display Parameters widget now comes with a configurable config.json file which allows you to select which controls will be exposed when the user runs query to configure the widget.
+There are seven additional display parameters that are hidden by default.
+You can learn more about these properties at our what's new page http://enterprise.arcgis.com/en/server/latest/publish-services/windows/what-s-new-for-maritime-chart-service.htm

 Please note that there are two exceptions when using these widgets against 10.4/10.4.1 and 10.5
 * 10.4/10.4.1 - Text Groups is not supported on the client side so you will need to turn this option off.
 * 10.5 - Label Contours is not supported on the client side so you will need to turn this option off.
-* 10.5.1 - All options are supported.
-## * 10.6 - All options are supported.
+## * 10.5.1 / 10.6 / 10.6.1 - All options are supported.

 ## Search widget: